 Where does the sansevieria masoniana come from?

-As a whole, whale fin snake plant leaves are a bit thicker than other varieties.
+In general, whale fin snake plant leaves are a bit thicker than other varieties.
 And the leaves are much wider.
-They sprout from rhizomes that have a slight white-purpleish tone to them.
+They sprout from rhizomes that have a slight white-purpleish tone to them—see below.
 That’s one of the ways you can tell the whale fin from other larger sansevieria varieties.

 Masoniana vs. Grandis Sansevieria